Sumpinghayu, Cilacap

 Sumpinghayu is a village at district Dayeuhluhur, Cilacap Regency, Central Java.

 Geographic

 The landscape of Sumpinghayu is mountains and dense forest.

 Two major rivers flow through this village.
 Those rivers are the Cidayeuh and Citengah.
+Sumpinghayu borders West Java to the northeast.

+Culture

+Majority of the people of Sumpinghayu were Sundanese and speak the Sundanese language using the Kuningan dialect.